 The church met in three different buildings before the present church was built in 1867-8.
 In 1978 the church became part of the Uniting Church of Australia.
 The church celebrated its Jubilee in November 1999.
 Historic tours of the church building and grounds can be arranged by calling the church on 8240 0200 or by emailing us.
 The building is built from Dry Creek sandstone with very elaborate brick work.

 The window and door arches feature alternating red and black bricks and the cornices are constructed of red and blue bricks.
 These colours are now faded but in its original condition it must have been a very colourful building.
 A feature of the church is the magnificent flight of steps at the front which sweep up to the entrance porch with its three wide arches.

 The interior seats 250 and is of traditional Christian church design with a high ceiling and Gothic styling.
 There is a large gallery across the back of the church and the original pipe organ at the front which has been restored to its original colours.

 Many of the prominent citizens of the Port through the years were associated with the church and the walls of the church are covered with memorial plaques which give a commentary on the life of the church itself.
 The most famous minister at the church was the legendary Rev. J.C.
 Kirby (1880 – 1908), pictured on the right.
 Kirby is best remembered for his activities in the temperance cause but was also an outstanding teacher and public figure who was involved in many causes to improve society.

-On Sunday the 14th of December, 2008 we celebrated 140 years since the Port Adelaide Uniting Church building was completed.
+On Sunday the 9th of December, 2018 we celebrated 150 years since the Port Adelaide Uniting Church, formerly The Congregational Church building was completed.